neondatabase/autoscaling/ARCHITECTURE.md

         protocol-relevant types independently used by both.
     * `pkg/informant/` — implementation of the VM informant
     * `pkg/plugin/` — implementation of the scheduler plugin
+    * `pkg/task/` — tools for managing goroutine lifecycle and service shutdown
     * `pkg/util/` — miscellaneous utilities that are too general to be included in `agent` or `plugin`.
 * `scripts/` — a collection of scripts for common tasks.
 Items of note: